shalslikesepi/oldversion.github.io/_pages/cv.md

 <span style="color:darkblue"><u>Service and Leadership</u></span>
 ======
 **2020 - Present** contraCOVID Gainesville
 * Serve on the resource renewal team updating education and childcare sections of resource guide for local community members and underserved groups in regard to COVID-19.
+* <a href="https://drive.google.com/file/d/11Q1yXDfQ5PKt0p6iFD8yUiV4SHdlSnLM/view" target="_blank" rel="noreferrer">View the resource guide here.</a>

 **2020 - Present** Community Health Oriented Mentorship Program (CHOMP)
 * Provide advice and support to mentee(s) in regard to academic and professional pursuits